for students with disabilities

 How do I receive services?

-Present formal, written documentation of the disability
+Present formal, written documentation of disability to Access Services office

 Request services early (4-6 weeks prior to need is recommended)